uninstallio/ios-sdk/README.md

 ####1.
 Add static library

-Unzip the files (if downloaded as a zip) and then add the files from appropriate targets in Builds directory to your project.
+Unzip the files (if downloaded as a zip) and then add the files from **All Targets** in Builds directory to your project.
 If you are unfamiliar with the process of adding external libraries to your project.

 a.
 Right click anywhere on the project navigator pane and select **Add Files to "Your project"** menu

 ![Alt text](/READMESCR/1a.png?raw=true)

 b.
-Choose the Builds and then the relevant armv6 or armv7 folder.
+Choose the Builds and then the **All Targets** folder.
 Select the file **"libNotifyManager.a"** and Folder **"include"** and click on "Add"

 ![Alt text](/READMESCR/1b.png?raw=true)